Chase1242/WightwaterPort/Waterdeep Info/Chapter 3 - Fireball.md

 - City Watch cracks down on the Zhent, arresting and interrogating them, even [[Davil Starsong]].
 The newspapers pile on, making the Zhent look horrible, crippling the factions rep

 ### Encounter with [[Istrid Horn]]
-- After the events at Gralhund Villa, the characters are contacted by **Istrid Horn** via a flying snake messenger delivering a short note: she wants to know what happened at the villa and requests a meeting at **Ahghairon’s Statue** in the City of the Dead at high sun the next day.
+- After the events at Gralhund Villa, the characters are contacted by **Istrid Horn** via a flying snake messenger delivering a short note: she wants to know what happened at the villa and requests a meeting at **Ahghairon’s Statue** in [[The Sentinel's Rest Park]] above the [[Catacombs of the Eternal Vigil]] at high sun the next day.
 She offers **10 pp up front** for attending, with another **40 pp** promised if the characters agree to help her remain hidden for ten and a half days.
 >I would like to know more about what happened at Gralhund Villa.
 If you can spare the time, meet me at Ahghairon’s Statue in the City of the Dead at highsun tomorrow.
 You'll be paid generously for your time and trouble. - Istrid Horn

 - Ahghairon’s Statue is a public and safe meeting spot: a tall marble figure of the famous wizard, with steps leading up to it and a wide smile, overlooking the Waterdeep skyline.
 On arrival, the characters see **Istrid herself**, a female dwarf in plate armor.
 Successful **DC 15 Insight checks** reveal that she is alone and cautious—she fears arrest by the City Watch not for the villa incident, but because the ongoing investigation might expose her **illegal currency-lending operation**.